-After the opening of the debate, the Government can oppose the examination of any amendment that has not previously been submitted to the Commission.
+After the opening of the debate, the Government can oppose the examination of any amendment that has not been previously submitted to the commission.

-If the Government demands it, the Assembly referred to [the matter] decides [se prononce] with a single vote on all or part of the text in discussion retaining only the amendments proposed or accepted by it.
+If the Government so demands, the National Assembly decides [se prononce] by a single vote on all or part of the text in discussion retaining only the amendments proposed or accepted by it.